xlladdins/xll/NOTES.md

 If in OPENn check for newer.

 ## First Use
 AIM and OPENn not set
     Prompt to install xlGetName in Template
     Prompt for New to add to AIM
     Prompt to Add (does not work?)

+## Troubleshooting

+From Govert: \\
+Some comments and first steps:
+•	When you try to load the wrong bitness add-in, Excel opens the binary file as text, and you get exactly the content you show.
+•	When you try to load the wrong bitness add-in, the code in the add-in never executes.
+•	It sounds like the problem machines are somehow configured to not load .xll add-ins, hence are falling back to the open-as-text behaviour.
+•	In this case Excel-DNA is probably not involved either, and any .xll add-in will fail.
+You can try these pure native add-ins from the Excel2013 XLL SDK: https://www.dropbox.com/sh/f7v40h7xgf2uj19/AADXCjIlsgQgKI_vpYjRxfFha?dl=0
+(If you're not comfortable running the binaries, I can help you download the SDK and rebuild it yourself - there is a bit of fiddling needed.)
+•	Once you've established that no .xll add-ins work on these machines, at least Excel-DNA and .NET are out of the way too.
+My next suggestions (in decreasing confidence) would be to look for other configuration options that might be clocking add-ins.
+•	Temporarily disable the Trend Micro to be quite sure it is not blocking the .xll files being loaded.
+•	Check that VBA is installed (just press F11 and confirm, that the VBA IDE is displayed).
+VBA is an optional component at install time, and is required to be present for any add-ins (including .xll add-ins) to be supported by Excel.
+•	Check whether .xla add-ins can be loaded.
+Maybe there is some setting blocking all add-ins.
+•	Try to figure out whether Group Policy settings have been applied.
+This is not always easy, as Office virtualizes the registry so it can be super confusing.
+But for example in the past these was a Group Policy options that blocks the COM object model from working (something about Automation being disabled).
+•	You can also do a Process Monitor trace to see what registry entries are read by the process as it tries to load the add-in.
+This is a bit tedious but has pointed me in the right direction once or twice.
+Finally my suggestions deteriorate into the usual:
+•	Uninstall and reinstall Office.